Skip to content

 • Copy the rrd/ folder to the new server.

-• Validate your installation (/opt/librenms/validate.php)
+• Validate your installation with /opt/librenms/validate.php.

 Why is my EdgeRouter device not detected?